auth0-samples/auth0-spring-security-api-sample/README.md

 ### Prefer the Command Line

-If you'd rather avoid Postman, and obtain your JWT token another way (perhaps downloaading an alternate seed project for the same application and running that, or else generating your own with a JWT SDK library etc, then no probs.
+If you'd rather avoid Postman, and obtain your JWT token another way (perhaps downloading an alternate seed project for the same application and running that, or else generating your own with a JWT SDK library etc), then no probs.

 Here are some examples of the available endpoints using CURL from the command line instead.
 For the secured endpoints, please ensure you replace {{jwt_token}} with your JWT Token value.